Skip to content

 vbond 0 0 10.0.0.12 up

-Read that output as: Controller up, Manager up, Validator up.
+Read this output as: Controller up, Manager up, Validator up.

-OMP peers prove the control plane is exchanging reachability.
+OMP peers prove the control plane exchanges reachability:

 Edge1# show sdwan omp peers